yahoo/context-parser/README.md

 ## Related Works

 * [parse5](https://github.com/inikulin/parse5) is an HTML5 compliant parser implemented in native javascript.
 It is used by [jsdom](https://github.com/tmpvar/jsdom) as the underlying HTML parsing engine.
-Parse5 has a larger code base and it exposes the parsing tree instead of execution context thus it may require some patching or trimming in order provide context parsing functionality.
+Parse5 has a larger code base and it exposes the parsing tree instead of execution context thus it may require some patching or trimming in order to provide context parsing functionality.

 * [htmlparser2](https://github.com/fb55/htmlparser2) is another HTML parser implemented in native javascript.
 It is used by [cheerio](https://github.com/cheeriojs/cheerio) as the underlying HTML parsing engine.
 HTMLparser2 is not a fully compliant parser thus it is less desirable to be used for application security related work.